ianlintner/forum/docs/event_system/README.md

 - Events are published to a central `EventBus`
 - Senators and other components subscribe to relevant event types
 - When events occur, all subscribers are notified and can react
+- Events are prioritized based on senator rank and event importance

 ### Senator Listening Capabilities